grocerycrud/documentation/3.x/getting_started/grocery-crud-enterprise-laravel-10-installation.md

     // The environment is important, so we can have specific configurations for specific environments 'environment' => 'development',

-    // The default theme that Grocery CRUD will use.
-Currently, you can choose between 'bootstrap-v3' and 'bootstrap-v4' 'theme' => 'bootstrap-v5',
+    // Currently you can choose between 'bootstrap-v3', 'bootstrap-v4' and 'bootstrap-v5'
+    'theme' => 'bootstrap-v5',

+    // Automatically cleans all the inputs by trimming strings and by completely removing any HTML tag
+    // to prevent XSS attacks.
+This is a global configuration for all the inputs so be aware in case you
+    // switch this to true
     'xss_clean' => false,

     // The character limiter at the datagrid columns, zero(0) value if you don't want any character